-We therefore offer new clients a free initial half hour consultation with one of our experienced lawyers in our Arundel office or over the telephone.
+We therefore offer new clients an initial half hour consultation with one of our experienced lawyers in our Arundel office or over the telephone.
 This will enable you to obtain some indication as to your rights and obligations and ensure that our team are the right fit for you.
 We will discuss what options are available to you and set out what our likely fees for that work would be going forward.
 Should you seek to instruct us, we will provide you with a bespoke cost estimate based on the facts of your case and your individual requirements.
 We are happy to discuss flexible pricing arrangements, including where appropriate, a fixed fee package or pay as you go service.

 Clients are often concerned as to how they can pay legal fees during their divorce.
 There are a variety of approaches which may be taken:

 Your own resources: You may have your own income or savings to pay your legal fees as and when they are billed.

 Family members or friends: If a member of your family or a friend agrees to cover the legal fees, you will need to consider what information, if any, should be shared with them so that they can make informed decisions about the support they will offer.
 If the money is being loaned to you rather than given, it is crucial that you properly document these arrangements to increase the chances of the loan being recognised in a financial court case as a debt you have to repay.
 The obligation to repay needs to be clearly recorded in the documentation in order to persuade the court that it is a genuine loan.

 Commercial loan: There are numerous commercial funding options available, as solicitors we are not permitted to give financial advice, you may wish to consider taking advice from an IFA or financial planner on your funding options.